matvii/ADAM/README.md

 - Makefile for the intel compiler.
 ICC produces considerably faster code than the GCC.

 ####11.9.2016
-- Much improved handling of miss observation occultation chords
+- Occultations: Improved handling of negative chords

 ####TODO